mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

 ### Database Model

-1. Database model consists of department and product entities with a one to many relationship
+1. Database model consists of department, product and product_order entities

    - a department has 0 to many products
    - a product has 1 department
+   - in this simulation product_order has 1 product per row (if more realistic there would be an order header and order line item  to support a many to many relationship between orders and products)
    - data model is normalized

-2. Tables:  department and product
+2. Tables:  department, product and product_order

-   - surrogate keys using identity columns are the primary keys for the tables:  department_id and product_id.
+   - surrogate keys using identity columns are the primary keys for the tables:  department_id, product_id and product_order_id.
 Using surrogate keys can have advantages such as ease and speed of tables joins, key permanence allowing alternate key or natural key to change, migration of keys to linkage/junction tables when many to many relationships become necessary (for exanple:  orders to items yielding an item-order linkage table)

    - item_code has been added to the product table as it is common to have an alterate key for ordering that in some instances can have business intellegence encoded (item code ranges for instance).  item code has a unique index (UK)